 There are many ways to release gas from the intestines.
-They include letting it out, passing stool, avoiding gum, taking peppermint supplements, and more.
+They include passing stool, avoiding gum, taking peppermint supplements, and more.
 If these do not help, over-the-counter remedies are available.

 1. Let it out

 Holding in gas can cause bloating, discomfort, and pain.
-The easiest way to avoid these symptoms is to simply let out the gas.
+The easiest way to avoid these symptoms is to let out the gas, if possible.

 2. Pass stool